Parking Ticket Appeal

 According to college policy, disregarding of a parking ticket will result in the charging of costs to the student's account.
 These charges will be treated on the same basis as any other debt due to the College.

 General reasons that violations won't be dismissed Below are some commonly listed reasons given for violating parking regulations.
 While these reason's may seem valid to the violator, they do not address the laws of Pennsylvania and the policies of The College.
-These reasons generally will not result in the violations being dismissed, or the violater being successful on appeal.
+These reasons generally will not result in the violations being dismissed, or the violator being successful on appeal.

-- Short Errands No errand, no matter how short or how important to the driver short of a bona fide medical emergency, is an acceptable excuse for illegal parking.
+- Short Errands No errand, no matter how short or how important to the driver short of a medical emergency, is an acceptable excuse for illegal parking.
 A short errand is a very common excuse.
 It is not a valid reason for illegal parking!

 - Late for business or personal appointment or classes Being late does not permit the driver the privilege of parking illegally!